 In such cases, either a referral to an endodontist (root canal specialist) will be made or alternative treatment options will be presented.

 Some potential complications and risks of root canal treatment include root canal perforations, irritation at the apex of the tooth from disinfectant solutions, fractured files and reinfection of the root canal system.
-However, these are rare, especially if a thorough examination and assessment has been carried out beforehand.
+However, these are rare, especially if a thorough examination and assessment have been carried out beforehand.